 As well as all of the normal functionality that SAM brings to the table, there is also included monitoring templates that ship with the application out of the box.
 With over 1200 to choose from, you are bound to find a monitoring template to do whatever you need it to.

-SAM allows users to delve into their Windows and Linux servers by drilling down into details such as Active Directory stats, Java Environment details, XenApp Stats, IBM WebSphere, Lync, Office 365 email and more.
+SAM allows users to delve into their Windows and Linux servers by drilling down into details such as Active Directory stats, Java Environment details, XenApp Stats, IBM WebSphere, Lync, Office 365 email, and more.

 The Appstack dashboard allows users to quickly find an exact cause of an issue with an application on a physical or virtual server.
 By using this visual aid you can easily pinpoint problem issues.
 Virtualization monitoring is useful for Microsoft Hyper-V and VMWare ESX health stats, and performance monitoring can also be looked into if there are any issues.